Zarkantho/module_data/mongo-2.5.5_generated/storage/storage_layer_structure/dependencies/26/README.md

-# Interface for TODO: Name this group
+# Interface for Legacy Pdfile File
-This dependency information represents symbolsthat are used in this group but defined in other modules.
-Does not includesymbols used in this group that are defined inside this module.
+This dependency information represents symbols that are used in this group but defined in other modules.
+Does not include symbols used in this group that are defined inside this module.

 ### src/mongo/db/pdfile.cpp